uoregon-libraries/oni-wrapper/README.md

 - Various configuration files
 - Scripts to pull and glue everything together
 - [General documentation](docs/README.md) for the ODNP (Oregon Digital Newspaper Project) as a whole
+- The [search test script](search-test) which is invoked regularly to verify the site's most complex task is functioning

 Setup
 ---